How To Change The Permalink In WordPress

 After saving your new permalink structure, click through several of your posts and pages manually to confirm the URLs look correct and the pages load without errors.
 Then check your homepage to make sure the main navigation links still work.
 If you have a sitemap plugin like Yoast SEO or Rank Math, visit the sitemap URL (usually domain.com/sitemap_index.xml) to confirm it has regenerated with the new URL format.
 You can also paste one of your new post URLs into a browser redirect checker tool to confirm it returns a 200 status code and not a redirect chain.
 If you see 404 errors on posts that should exist, the most common cause is a permissions issue with the .htaccess file.
 In that case, simply re-save your permalink settings, which forces WordPress to rewrite the file.

 Switching to the Post Name permalink structure is one of the most impactful, low-effort changes you can make to a WordPress site early in its life.
 Clean, descriptive URLs are easier for visitors to read and share, easier for search engines to interpret, and easier for you to manage as your site grows.
 Once you make the change, try to stick with it.
-Changing your permalink structure repeatedly is a bad practice because each change requires fresh redirects, risks broken links from other sites pointing to your old URLs, and can cause temporary ranking fluctuations while Google recrawls your content.
+Changing your permalink structure repeatedly is bad practice because each change requires fresh redirects, risks broken links from other sites pointing to your old URLs, and can cause temporary ranking fluctuations while Google recrawls your content.

 After you have updated your permalink structure and confirmed everything is working, keep an eye on your traffic through Google Analytics and your indexation status through Google Search Console.
 In Search Console, go to the Coverage report and watch for any spike in 404 errors in the days after the change.
 If you had inbound links pointing to old URLs, those 301 redirects should pass link equity to the new addresses, but it can take a few weeks for Google to fully process the change and update its index.